CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 1. Open Source in CRA...
 Author -> Provider -> Supplier -> Steward -> Manufacturer -> Distributor -> Importer
 2. Open Source in CRA (simplified)...
 Hobbyist -> Author -> Author w/Steward -> Manufacturer
 3. Add graph/description on build steps, to illustrate how different SBOM files may be found, sourced, generated, assembled, installed and shared for later verification or analysis.
-4. Clearer distinction between "Author", "SBOM Author", "Developer", and "Integrator".
-Should "Author" strictly be about SBOM production, and an Open Source Developer be called a "Developer"?
-In that case, someone who doesn't publish as Open Source, would have to be called "Integrator".
-Is that OK?
+4. Clearer distinction between "Author", "SBOM Author", "Developer", "Maintainer" and "Integrator".
+Should "Author" strictly be about SBOM production, and an Open Source Developer be called a "Developer" or "Maintainer"?
+In the "Developer" case, someone who doesn't publish as Open Source, would have to be called "Integrator".
+Is this OK?
+    * One possible solution: Use the terms Developer (Maintainer) and Developer (Integrator).
+Author is reserved for the SBOM Author role.
 5. Possible inclusion of "Config Ecosystems" or "Data Ecosystems" to take into account vulnerabilities/malware found in plugins, AI models or other shared data.
 6. Enumerate what distinguishes the different environments
     * Language: Not built, not deployed, Is source code, No execution environment